citrix/ShareFile-NET/readme.md

 To browse search results (currently, there is no `Uri` returned that points to the `Item`):

       var itemUri = sfClient.Items.GetAlias(searchResult.ItemID);
       var item = await sfClient.Items.Get(itemUri).ExecuteAsync();

+### Access Aliased Folders ###
+There are some folders within ShareFile that are not easily discovered, however the SDK can help you find them.
+These aliases are exposed on an enum `ItemAlias`.

+      var itemUri = sfClient.Items.GetAlias(ItemAlias.Top);
+      var item = await sfClient.Items.Get(itemUri).ExecuteAsync();

 ## Upload/Download ##